ezzabuzaid/blog/src/content/blog/The ROI of Attending Tech Conferences for Developers.md

 A space for learning, making professional contacts, and sharing know-how.
 It's a place where you can meet like-minded people, learn from experts and industry pros, get inspired and keep up with the latest trends in technology.

 But why should you attend a tech conference?
 What's in it for you?
-Well, there are array of reasons, from boosting your skills to expanding your network, meeting your heroes, getting inspired, and having fun.
+Well, there are array of reasons, from boosting your skills to expanding your network, meeting your tech heroes, getting inspired, and having fun.
 And that's just the tip of the iceberg.

 ## Learning